eyvindwa/okular-web/docs/reviews.md

 \- Psychozine (webzine), Poland (4/5, review in Polish)

-> Okular is Death Metal's Nevermore [...] this might be the future of heavy and relentless progressive metal

 \- Voices from the Darkside (webzine), german/international (no grading, but very positive. review in English)  [Link](https://www.voicesfromthedarkside.de/review/okular-probiotic/)